Performance problems + people problems

 Daily drama

-Please believe us: That happens.
+That happens.
 Often it's just a matter of threshold or usage patterns.
-For instance, when the database grew in the meanwhile (for example by bots visiting the website), a query that was fast before, is now expensive and CPU intensive.
+For instance, when the database grew in the meantime (for example by bots visiting the website), a query that was fast before, is now expensive and CPU intensive.
 Or you have a new phone and the images you upload are larger now, harder to crunch.
 Or the editor uploaded a lot of photos.

-Our job is to explain that this is typically not an infrastructure problem, but an application issue.
-In most cases, we can help clients identify what's causing their problems.
-This can be a delicate situation.
+Our job is usually to explain that the problem is in the application, not the infrastructure.
+In most cases, we can help identify what's causing it.
 Sometimes business owners contact us after their web developer told them to do so.
-We then ask them to contact their developer again so the developer can work with us directly.
+We then ask them to loop their developer back in so we can work together directly.

 Responsibility